Emergency Pediatric Care In La Porte / Baytown, TX

 Head Impact With Vomiting

-A blow to the head followed by repeated vomiting, a worsening headache, a behavior change or confusion needs same-day imaging to rule out a concussion or brain injury.
+A blow to the head followed by repeated vomiting, a worsening headache, behavior changes, or confusion warrants evaluation in a pediatric emergency room to rule out a concussion or brain injury.

 6